 Environmental Factors

 - Lighting: Changes in light can affect their vocal patterns.
-For instance, birds often sing at dawn and dusk due to the natural circadian rhythms.
+For instance, birds often sing at dawn and dusk due to natural circadian rhythms.

-Health and Well-being
+Health and Well-Being

 Health is a paramount factor influencing a bird’s vocal behavior: